Actively Recruiting

 - Age over 18 years

-- Informed consent
+- Informed consent to participate

 - For RYGB-FMT donors: age over 18 years

-- For LEAN-FMT donors: normal weight with BMI between 20 and less than 25
+- For Lean-FMT donors: normal weight with BMI between 20 and less than 25

-- For LEAN-FMT donors: age over 18 years
+- For Lean-FMT donors: age over 18 years

-- For all donors: informed consent
+- Donors must provide informed consent

 You will not qualify if you...

-- Non-compliance
+- Non-compliance with study procedures

-- Congenital or acquired immunodeficiencies
+- Congenital or acquired immune deficiencies

 - Chronic diarrhea

-- Any condition that may make participation unsafe
+- Any condition that makes participation unsafe

 - Pregnancy or breastfeeding